polcak/jsrestrictor/website/content/posts/fpdetection.md

----
-title: Catch websites red-handed fingerprinting your browser
+Title: Catch websites red-handed fingerprinting your browser
-date: 2022-01-14 14:00
+Date: 2022-01-14 14:00
 Series: Browser fingerprinting
----

 We want to identify [fingerprinting](/fingerprinting/) attempts by counting the number of different APIs employed by a page, especially those not frequently used for benign purposes.
 This blog post introduces a new fingerprinting protection mechanism - FingerPrint Detector (FPD) available in JShelter 0.6.
 This tool allows users to gain more control over browser fingerprinting, which has become an invisible threat to our privacy.